rn5f107s2/Molybdenum/README.md

 ## Usage
 Molybdenum supports the [UCI-Protocol](https://wbec-ridderkerk.nl/html/UCIProtocol.html), the easiest way to use Molybdenum is to use a UCI compliant GUI such as [cutechess](https://github.com/cutechess/cutechess).
 However, if you wish you can use Molybdenum by directly communicating with it through the command line.
-Please incorrect inputs may lead to crashes or undefined behaviour, therefore it's **not** recommended to do communicate via the commandline without prior knowledge of the UCI Protocol, but some important commands to know are:
+Please note that incorrect inputs may lead to crashes or undefined behaviour, therefore it's **not** recommended to do communicate via the commandline without prior knowledge of the UCI Protocol, but some important commands to know are:
 ```
     Position fen [FEN]